Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Abstract

 \section{Abstract}

 In safety-critical autonomous systems, data freshness presents a fundamental design challenge.
-While the Logical Execution Time (LET) paradigm ensures compositional determinism, it often does so at the cost of injected latency, degrading the phase margin of high-frequency control loops.
-Furthermore, mapping heterogeneous, multi-rate sensor fusion requirements onto rigid task-centric schedules typically implies in resource-inefficient oversampling.
+While the Logical Execution Time (LET) paradigm ensures compositional determinism, it often does so at the cost of injected latency, possibly degrading the age of data on high-frequency control loops.
+Furthermore, heterogeneous, multi-rate, task dependencies is typically guaranteed inefficiently through oversampling.
 This paper proposes a Task-based scheduling framework extended with data freshness constraints.
 Unlike traditional models, scheduling decisions are driven by the lifespan of data.
-We introduce task offset based on the data freshness constraint to order data production in a Just-in-Time (JIT) fashion: the completion of the production of data with strictest data freshness constraint is delayed to the instant its consumers will be ready to use it.
-This allows for flexible task release offsets.
-We introduce a formal methodology to decompose Data Dependency Graphs into Dominant Paths by tracing the strictest data freshness constraints backward from the actuators.
-Based on this decomposition, we propose a Consensus Offset Search algorithm that synchronizes shared producers and private predecessors.
-This approach enforces end-to-end data freshness without the artificial latency of LET buffering.
-We formally prove that this offset-based alignment preserves the 100\% schedulability capacity of Global EDF, ensuring data freshness while eliminating the computational overhead of redundant sampling.
+We introduce a formal methodology to decompose Data Dependency Graphs into dominant paths by tracing the strictest data freshness constraints backward from the actuators.
+Based on this decomposition, we propose an offset search algorithm that synchronizes multi-rate, multi-dependencies, task chains.
+This approach enforces end-to-end data freshness without the artificial latency of LET buffering, a trade-off between data freshness and execution determinism.
+We formally prove that this offset-based alignment preserves the 100\% schedulability capacity of Global EDF while addressing data freshness guarantees.